inaimathi/langnostic/resources/posts/quickie-formatting-test.md

 trivial-openai.core> (ask "Please return an object of type Map String Number encoded in Haskell Record format with no other commentary")

 data MyMap = MyMap { getMap :: Map String Number }
 nil
-trivial-openai.core> (ask "Please return an object of type Map String Number encoded in Rebol object format with no other commentary") map [
-    "key1" 1
-    "key2" 2
-    "key3" 3
-]
-nil
 ```